Skip to main content

 The first thing I said to my husband when the consultant left was “Well, you’d better get used to seeing me in lycra.”
 To be told immediately that there are things I could do was just what I needed.
 I had no time to dwell.
 Instead, I looked up all these organisations and within 3 days I had requested my free copy of the book “Overcoming MS”.
 This all sounds very positive so far, but I don’t mind admitting that I cried my way through the first chapter.

 However, when it came to the 7 steps to overcome MS, I pulled myself back together.
 The clear scientific explanations really helped me to understand and commit myself to the program.
-When I met Professor Hobart, he gave me a pre-prepared pack containing lots of helpful information, including leaflets about the OMS program, but was pleased to hear that I had already started reading the book.
+When I met Professor Hobart, he gave me a pre-prepared pack containing lots of helpful information, including leaflets about the Overcoming MS Program, but was pleased to hear that I had already started reading the book.

 It took me a few weeks to get used to the new diet and I’m still not great at the mindfulness, but other than that, I have adapted easily to my new lifestyle and I’m really enjoying it.
 I wanted to spend more time exercising anyway and it feels great to have such a healthy diet.
 In many ways, my life has improved.